• Skip to primary navigation

 • Don’t overcook the fish: Add the fish once the curry is simmering gently, and cook just until done (about 5–7 minutes).
 Overcooked fish can become tough or break apart.

-• Let it rest: This curry tastes even better after resting.
+• Let it rest: This fish curry tastes even better after resting.
 If time allows, make it a few hours ahead, or enjoy the leftovers the next day for maximum flavor.

 You can serve it with steamed rice, Goan poi (bread), pav, or sannas (steamed rice cakes).
-Add a side of fish fry, papad, salad, or kismur, for a true Goan meal.
+Add a side of fish fry, papad, salad, or kismur for a true Goan meal.

 Can I use canned coconut milk instead of fresh coconut?

-If you try this recipe, please leave a comment and rating below.
+If you try this recipe, please leave a comment and rating below!
 We'd love to hear your feedback.
+And, consider following me on social media so we can stay connected.
+I'm on Facebook, Pinterest, and YouTube!

 Recipe Card

-close-up of kingfish curry served on a white plate with a bowl full of rice on the side.
+kingfish curry served on a white plate with a bowl full of rice on the side.

 Goan Kingfish Curry Recipe (Surmai Curry)